top of page

 It's also perfect for STEM learning.
 It's made using cornflour, so it can be more liquid or solid depending on how it's handled (a non-Newtonian fluid).
 Cloud dough is great for exploring and testing theories - how it reacts to being manipulated, dropped, etc.

-As with any sensory play, handling cloud dough is extremely therapeutic and great for calming down anxieties or dealing with emotions, plus it's a great opportunity for conversations and developing vocabulary.
+As with any sensory play, handling cloud dough is extremely therapeutic and great for calming down, plus it's a great opportunity for conversations and developing vocabulary.

 It's also a great tool to encourage imagination, and when children to express their ideas through creating they learn symbolic thinking (pretending that the dough is something else).